BS7671:2018 - 18th Edition Electrical Course

-- human life, e.g. safety services, medical care facilities;
+- human life, e.g. safety services and medical care facilities

-- commercial or industrial activity, e.g. hotels, banks, industries, commercial markets, farms.
+- commercial or industrial activity, e.g. hotels, banks, industries, commercial markets and farms

 For all other cases, a risk assessment would have to be performed in order to determine if protection against transient overvoltage is required.
 If the risk assessment is not performed, the electrical installation would have to be provided with protection against transient overvoltage.